The Future of Senior Living in Richmond, Va.

 With 10,000 Baby Boomers reaching retirement age every day, senior living is undergoing a lot of change.
 According to the U.S. Census Bureau, in 10 years, 20% of the population is expected to be 65+.
-This blog post will examine the future of senior living and try to predict how independent senior living communities will adjust to provide the active and engaging lifestyle seniors prefer.
+This article post will examine the future of retirement living in Richmond and try to predict how independent senior living communities will adjust to provide the active and engaging lifestyle seniors prefer.
 It will also examine how today’s pandemic and the possibility of confronting future virus outbreaks will shape the way seniors live.

 6 predictions for the future